sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/prometheus/grafana.md

 keywords: grafana, dashboard, green, power consumption, carbon, CO₂
-description: How to import, configure, and use Hardware Sentry Dashboards for Grafana.
+description: How to load and use Hardware Sentry Dashboards for Grafana.

 # Grafana Dashboards

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

 The **Hardware Sentry - Main**, **Hardware Sentry - Site**, and **Hardware Sentry - Host** dashboards give you immediate visibility into your monitored environment.
-The organized panels expose health metrics for all monitored hardware systems and bring real-time metrics and projected trends on electricity consumption and costs, as well as CO₂ emissions for your entire infrastructure.
+The organized panels expose health metrics for all monitored systems and bring real-time metrics and projected trends on electricity consumption and costs, as well as CO₂ emissions for your entire infrastructure.
-Once you have installed and loaded the dashboards, they are automatically available from the **Dashboard** menu on the **Home** page.
+Once you have imported the dashboards, they are automatically available from the **Dashboard** menu on the **Home** page.

 ![Hardware Sentry - Main View](../images/grafana-main.png)